kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson1_Writing_Self-Contained_Subqueries.md

 -- ❌ PROBLEM: Subquery might return NULL
 SELECT FirstName, LastName
 FROM Employees
-WHERE BaseSalary > (SELECT MAX(BaseSalary) FROM Employees WHERE DepartmentID = 999);
+WHERE BaseSalary > (SELECT MAX(e.BaseSalary) FROM Employees WHERE DepartmentID = 999);
--- Returns no rows if department 999 doesn't exist
+-- Returns no rows if d.DepartmentName 999 doesn't exist

 -- ✅ SOLUTION: Handle NULLs explicitly
 SELECT FirstName, LastName
 FROM Employees
 WHERE BaseSalary > ISNULL((
-    SELECT MAX(BaseSalary)
+    SELECT MAX(e.BaseSalary)
     FROM Employees
     WHERE DepartmentID = 999
 ), 0);